TAMULib/mod-data-migration/README.md

 Reference data is loaded before a migration begins.
 The reference data is loaded from `src/main/resources/referenceData/{migration}/*.json`.
 The filenames are used in a convention to resolve dependent reference data.
 If reference data exists it will fail silently unless debug logging.
 The reference data ids or values should be used within the context requests below.

 > It is possible to have infinite recursion if unable to resolve dependent reference data.
+This will happen with circular dependencies. i.e. (x depends on y and y depdends on x), (x depends on y, y depends on z, z depends on x), ...

 ## Vendor Reference Link Migration